EngShahdAtef/Guess-the-Word-Game/README.md

 # Guess the Word Game

 **Guess the Word** is an interactive word-guessing game that allows players to guess a secret word by entering individual letters.
-Players have six attempts to guess the word correctly, and each guess provides helpful feedback on the letters entered, guiding the player towards the correct answer.
+Players have six attempts to guess the word correctly, and each guess provides helpful feedback on the letters entered, guiding the player toward the correct answer.

 This project was developed using **JavaScript** to demonstrate the following concepts:
 - DOM Manipulation